Doctor0Evil/HorrorPlace-Constellation-Contracts/README.md

      --instance examples/minimal-constellation/registry/regions.minimal.ndjson
    ```

-3. Explore the minimal constellation example in `examples/minimal-constellation/` to see a fully wired, CI‑ready scaffold.
+3. Explore the minimal constellation example in `examples/minimal-constellation/` to see a fully wired, CI-ready scaffold.

+4. Import the CI workflows in `workflows/` into your target repositories to enable schema and registry validation in your own pipelines.

 ---

 ## Safety and Compliance

-To remain GitHub‑safe and broadly compatible:
+To remain GitHub-safe and broadly compatible:

 - No explicit horror scenes, gore, or graphic content are stored here.
 - All references to horror are indirect: IDs, metadata, invariants, metrics, or style descriptors.
 - Raw assets (images, audio, large binaries) must be referenced via opaque IDs or content addresses, not embedded directly.
-- Telemetry and identity‑related data must be represented in a privacy‑aware, contract‑only way.
+- Telemetry and identity-related data must be represented in a privacy-aware, contract-only way.

 Downstream repos that use these contracts are responsible for enforcing their own content and safety policies, but this repository is designed to encourage safe defaults.